Recognition and respect for African traditional medicine

 In September 2003, Dr Hills represented Uganda and PRO.ME.TRA at the 13th International Conference on AIDS and STIs in Nairobi, where he presented recommendations from traditional healers on how traditional medicine could best be incorporated into the campaign to fight HIV/AIDS in Africa.

+For more information about PRO.ME.TRA its research projects and other activities, visit their web site at www.prometra.org, or send an email to email@example.com.
 Dr Hills spoke at the International Symposium on Biodiversity and Health, held in Ottawa in October 2003.
 He outlined the work being done by PRO.ME.TRA, an “international organization for the preservation and restoration of the ancient arts of traditional medicine”.
 Long-term studies using a combination of African herbal medicines have shown positive results, and PRO.ME.TRA has already filed five patent applications for the use of medicinal plants in the treatment of AIDS (see related sidebar: On the Trail of a Treatment for AIDS).